Central Values of Degree Six L-functions: The Case of Hilbert Modular Forms: Notations and Preliminaries

-The Fourier coefficients of $\mathbf{g}^{(\delta)}$ are all totally real since the central character of $\tau$ is trivial.
-Moreover, by our normalization (see Remark \ref{rem_nor}), Fourier coefficients of $\mathbf{h}^{(2)}$ are also totally real.
-Hence, by the rationality of the holomorphic projection (ref. \cite{Shi87}, Prop.
-9.4(ii)), the Fourier coefficients of $\mathbf{g}_{0}$ are also totally real.
+where the second equality follows from (\cite{Shi87}, Prop.
+9.4(ii)).
+Recall that by our normalization, the Fourier coefficients of $\mathbf{h}$ are totally real (see the third Remark after Lemma 4.1); thus by the above equality the Fourier coefficients of $\mathbf{g}_{0}$ are also totally real.
 Therefore,